tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 The Control Plan component may be deployed on any node in the kubernetes cluster, however, for architecture consistency, control plan components are deployed on one or three (in a highly available cluster) nodes and these nodes are called `Master Nodes`.
 When using scripts or deployment tools to deploy a Kubernetes Cluster (which is the majority of the cases), these scripts will install and deploy all control plan components on one or three nodes.

+The 4 main Control Plan components are API Server, Controller Manager, Scheduler, and etcd.

 > _Reference_
 > - _The control plane's components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied)._<sup>Reference [9](#References)</sup>
 > - _Control plane components can be run on any machine in the cluster.
 However, for simplicity, set up scripts typically start all control plane components on the same machine, and do not run user containers on this machine._<sup>Reference [9](#References)</sup>

-The 4 main Control Plan components are:

 ---